udayakumaran/humain_license_plate_detection/README.md

-# humain_license_plate_detection
+# humAIn_license_plate_detection

-This code i submitted for humAIn contest for the problem vehicle Number  plate detection
+This Project code is  submitted for humAIn contest for the problem vehicle Number  plate detection.

-Since i have interested in making the Artificial inteligence Object detection so i have Implemented the Vehicle number plate detection
+Since i have interested in Learning Artificial inteligence ,machine learning and deep  learning.

+So i have choossed to implement the license_plate_detection and OCR.

+# Tools used

-I have used Python Libraries for implementing this project
+I have used some Python Libraries for implementing this project
+  1. OpencCV
+  2. Tessaract-ocr
+  3. tensorflow
+  4. matplotlib
+  5. json
+  6. request

+# Steps for run the file

-First set the Dataset path before running the python file.
+1. First set the Dataset path before running the python file.

-Now run the Python file.
+2. Now run the Python file.

-Number Detection and Extraction.py
+  # Number Detection and Extraction.py

-At first it will show all the number plates extracted contents.
+3. At first it will print all the number plates extracted contents.

-Finaally you need to enter Any numbers between 0 - 237
+4. Finally you need to enter Any numbers between 0 - 237

-it will show the exact output.
+5. It will show the exact output.
-# HUMAIN